toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 ### Dump certificates of your toniebox
 You'll need the ```flash:/cert/ca.der``` (Boxine CA), ```flash:/cert/client.der``` (Client Cert) and ```flash:/cert/private.der``` (Client private key).
 Place those files under ```/certs/client/*```.
 You can either power the box with the battery (be sure it is note empty) or with the power supply. (recommended)
+Depending on the Toniebox PCB you have (CC3200/CC3235/ESP32), there are different steps to do.

 #### CC3200
 You can use the [cc3200tool](https://github.com/toniebox-reverse-engineering/cc3200tool) to dump your certificates over the Tag Connect debug port of the box.
 If you have installed the HackieboxNG Bootloader you should already have those files in your backup.